wrld3d/ios-api/README.md

 ### iOS API Example App

 The [iOS API Example app](https://github.com/eegeo/ios-api-example) serves two purposes.
 Firstly, it is a minimal app that can be used as a reference for using the API in practice, or as a basis for more complex apps.
-Secondly, it serves as a demonstrates of the use of the eeGeo 3D Maps alongside Apple's MapKit, and Google Maps.
+Secondly, it serves as a demonstration of the use of the eeGeo 3D Maps alongside Apple's MapKit, and Google Maps.

-The intention of the eeGeo 3D Maps API is that it is simple to use and can be dropped in to an app unobtrusively, so it uses common idioms for mapping API's.
+The intention of the eeGeo 3D Maps API is that it is simple to use and can be dropped in to an app unobtrusively, so it uses common idioms for mapping APIs.
 The example app provides a concrete demonstration of this by setting up the same scene in all three maps.
 We also take the opportunity to show some of the dynamic features of our maps to change the look and feel of the environment.

 **To get started with the example app:**